 Statement of Expectations

-The statement outlines transport ministers' expectations concerning the operations and performance of the NTC from 1 July 2019 to 31 December 2021.
+The Statement of Expectations outlines transport ministers' expectations concerning the operations and performance of the NTC from 1 July 2022 to 31 December 2024.

-The framework contains outputs and timing for transport ministers' to consider and monitor the NTC's Corporate Plan, program of work and budget each year.
+The Performance-based Framework contains outputs and timing for transport ministers' to consider and monitor the NTC's Corporate Plan, program of work and budget each year.

 Reviews of the NTC